Tutorial 1A

 This tutorial will include three parts.
 Firstly, an introduction to AM providing definitions, terminology, and basic theories.
 This part of the tutorial will include a detailed presentation of the reliability-centered maintenance (RCM) framework and the proposed quantitative method of reliability-centered asset management method (RCAM).
 Secondly, a set of examples from a wide range of applications for the electric power system and its components will be presented including recent results from a CIRED working group on Life time extension of electrical equipment.
 Finally a computer tool will be presented for novel AM of electrical equipment resulting from the EU project ATTEST and an open source tool for AM using machine learning algorithms.

-Prof Lina Bertling Tjenberg and Mr. Gopal Lal Rajora will be the speakers fir this tutorial.
+Prof Lina Bertling Tjernberg and Mr. Gopal Lal Rajora will be the speakers for this tutorial.

 Mr. Gopal Lal Rajora